studiolift/uor-malaysia/README.md

-# University of Malaysia microsite
+# University of Reading Malaysia microsite